My Sustainable Travel Must Haves Gift Guide

 7. Reusable Straws

-9. A Second Hand Book
+8. A Second Hand Book

-10. Beeswax Wraps
+9. Beeswax Wraps

 If you are like me then you love to shop local when on vacation and buy snacks for picnics galore.
 I find buying local produce enables me to take my food to some of the most picturesque locations which often can’t be experienced in restaurants and hotels.
 So to keep all of your goodies fresh, use beeswax food wraps.
-A zero waste, reusable food wrap alternative to cling film.
+A zero-waste, reusable food wrap alternative to cling film.
 It will also make it easier to not buy products covered in plastic for ease.
-Many come in beautiful hand painted designs and will make your picnic super stylish.
+Many come in beautiful hand-painted designs and will make your picnic super stylish.

-11. Reusable Make Up Pads
+10. Reusable Make Up Pads

-Don’t forget to pin for later – Save to Pinterest
+Don’t forget to save for later – Pin to Pinterest

 Rachel Hughes